 Plus check out these recent additions to Fiction Finder published within the past month:

-Award-winning author Terri Reed recently stopped by my blog to share some about her writing life and her most recent romantic suspense, Secret Sabotage.
+Multiple award-winning author Laurie Winter recently stopped by my blog to share some about her writing life.